-Short-term finance refers to financing needs for a small period normally less than a year.
+Short-term finance refers to sources of finance for a small period, normally less than a year.
 In businesses, it is also known as working capital financing.
-This type of financing is normally needed because of the uneven flow of cash into the business, the seasonal pattern of business, etc. In most cases, it is used to finance all types of inventory, accounts receivables, etc. At times, only specific one-time orders of business are financed.
+This type of financing is usually needed because of the uneven cash flow into the business, the seasonal pattern of business, etc. In most cases, it is used to finance all types of inventory, accounts receivables, etc. At times, only specific one-time orders of business are financed.

 Types / Sources of Short-Term Financing

-It’s quite obvious that the free trade credit should be as much as possible because it is free of cost.
+It’s pretty obvious that the free trade credit should be as much as possible because it is free of cost.
 How much is free trade credit extended to a customer?
-It depends upon the creditworthiness of the buyer, discipline maintained in payment commitments, the bulk of the business, etc. The higher you rate on these factors, the higher would be the free trade credit available to your business.
+It depends upon the buyer’s creditworthiness, discipline maintained in payment commitments, the bulk of the business, etc. The higher you rate on these factors, the higher would be the free trade credit available to your business.

-Paid trade credit is definitely a type of short-term financing but on the priority list, it would be quite below.
+Paid trade credit is definitely a type of short-term financing, but it would be quite below on the priority list.
 In short, it should be selected only when another financing is not available.
 The reason for not opting for it is its high-interest cost.